 Why should you hire a professional painting service?

 It’s worth paying a professional for such a large task since they already own all the equipment needed for your job aside from the paint.
 If you decide to do it yourself, you will have to buy and store a large number of painting supplies that you may not need again for years.

 Stairways, bathrooms (especially around the commode), and high exterior eaves create extra work that many times demand lots of flexibility and special ladders, scaffolding, and safety equipment.
 Professionals spot these issues during a consultation, but a homeowner may not find them out until it is too late and they are stuck with an unpainted area.

 Do expect a higher per-square-foot charge for a well-regarded painting contractor.
 Don’t assume an estimate is more than average for no reason.
 If you do not see a breakdown of costs within your estimate, ask questions of your painter to get clarification of why a charge is a certain amount.

-A good company knows their reputation relies on quality results, so they use top-of-the-line products and the safest equipment and practices that make their job easier and results in a superior finish for their customer.
+A good company knows its reputation relies on quality results, so they use top-of-the-line products and the safest equipment and practices that make their job easier and results in a superior finish for their customers.

 Should you insist on inexpensive paint and supplies to save money?

 As much as you would like to save money, inexpensive paint and supplies result in a poor paint job with a short lifespan.
 When it comes time to wash the surface, interior paint may scrub right off.
 Exterior paint may peel or fade quickly.

 Low-priced paint and supplies do cost less.
 But, your contractor will have to buy more gallons of that inexpensive paint to adequately cover your walls, which then negates any price savings.